petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-6-site-building/claritys-site-building-requirements.md

 ## Conclusion

 Now that we've explored Clarity's site building requirements, we can use them to focus and guide our contributions to the Clarity website.
-In the next lesson, we’ll set up the version of the site we’ll use throughout the following exercises.
+In the next lesson, we’ll learn about creating sites and explore the Liferay DXP user interface.

 Next Up: [Setting Up Clarity’s Site](./setting-up-claritys-site.md)